Regsiter now for a personalized educational experience.

 The Division of Pediatric Endocrinology, Diabetes, and Metabolism is world renowned for its Pediatric Endocrine research, particularly in the area of diabetes and carbohydrate-related metabolic disorders.
 Children’s researchers are continually conducting investigations to understand better the causes of childhood diabetes in the hope of preventing the disorder and finding a cure.

-The type 1 diabetes research being done by Children’s Hospital evaluates the immunologic, genetic, and environmental determinants in a search for triggers that precipitate clinical diabetes.
+The type 1 diabetes research being done by UPMC Children’s Hospital of Pittsburgh evaluates the immunologic, genetic, and environmental determinants in a search for triggers that precipitate clinical diabetes.
 Prevention of clinical diabetes as well as the physical and psychosocial complications of diabetes and preservation of insulin secretory capacity are the ultimate goals of the research of both local populations and national and international collaborations.
 Our researchers were amongst the first to recognize the coexistence of features of type 1 and type 2 diabetes and coined the term “double diabetes.”
 Both epidemiologic and intervention strategies are ongoing.
-In one of the major international intervention studies, Children’s serves as the coordinating center for the United States.
+In one of the major international intervention studies, UPMC Children’s Hospital of Pittsburgh serves as the coordinating center for the United States.
 In that study, researchers are comparing use of hydrolyzed formulas in genetically susceptible infants.
 If the intervention is effective in delaying autoimmunity or its progression to diabetes, this first-ever primary prevention study of type 1 diabetes will have a far-reaching impact for individuals and the global society.

 Type 2 diabetes, a disease once considered almost exclusive to adults, is increasing at an alarming rate among children.
 Research into the areas of hormones related to childhood obesity, insulin sensitivity/resistance, prediabetes, and cardiovascular disease in youth has led to an increased awareness of this epidemic and racial differences in its pathogenesis.
 This resulted in the validated patient care approaches at the Weight Management and Wellness Center, where the nationally recognized faculty is involved with trials aimed at type 2 diabetes intervention.